Forex Price Action Re-Entry Trading Strategy

 - Wait for the traders of the original setup to be stopped out.

-- Enter as the market reverses and moves in the direction of the original setup.
+- Enter as the market reverses and resumes in the direction of the original setup.

 Long Re-Entry Trading Setup

-- The next bar must move above the high of the Pin Bar
+- The next bar must trade above the high of the Pin Bar.

-- The market must fall below the low of the Pin Bar (but not too far below)
+- The market must then fall below the low of the Pin Bar (but not too far below).

-- Look to buy when price breaks above any bullish bar
+- Look to buy when the price breaks above any bullish bar.

 Short Re-Entry Trading Setup